duck-organization/quest-bot/README.md

 > [!NOTE]
 > Quest's Discord Bot is in active development, feel free to help and contribute to the project!

-# Quest Discord Bot
+# What is Quest Capable of?

-An opensource modern Discord Bot built for moderation, utilities and support!
+Quest is an opensource modern Discord Bot built for moderation, utilities and support!

 Quest is capable of:
 - All moderation commands such as: /ban, /kick, /mute & /warn.